Ahthe/Vue-Recipe-Webpage/README.md

-# 24G Frontend Test Project
+# Webpage for Recipies

-Build a single webpage that is used to display popular recipes recommended by members of the 24G team
+Build a single webpage that is used to display popular recipes recommended by my friends

 ## Authors